-VEMA is one of the two attention functions we propose.
-The rationale is to construct an adaptation of the existing multiplicative attention popularized by the transformer \cite{transformer17}.
-Additionally, VEMA creates an adjustment using channel-wise variance (across instances within a bag).
+VEMA is one of the two attention functions proposed in this paper.
+The rationale is to construct a suitable variant of the ``multiplicative attention'' function popularized by the transformer (\cite{transformer17}).
+To this end, VEMA creates an adjustment using channel-wise variance (across instances within a bag).
 Intuitively, when all instances in a bag look similar to each other, channels that make them \emph{more different}, i.e., channels with \emph{higher variance}, may make it easier to identify key instances.
-Accordingly, we design the ``excitation by variance'' of channels, which can be viewed as an additional feature selection (or channel selection) mechanism in attention.
-We expect it to produce more unevenly-distributed attention scores, and hence more accurate predictions of the key instances, a hypothesis to be tested by the experiments in Section \ref{sec:experiments}.
+Accordingly, we design the ``excitation by variance'' of channels, which can be viewed as a feature selection (or channel selection) mechanism in attention.
+We expect it to produce more unevenly distributed attention scores, and hence more accurate predictions of the key instances, a hypothesis to be tested by the experiments in Section \ref{sec:experiments}.
 Formally, we have